ilanufriev/GOST-34112018-STREEBOG/README.md

 ## Justification

 *There are a lot of different implementations of this algorithm out there.
-Why making another one?*
+Why make another one?*

 The main justification for creation of this project was its educational value.
 I learned a lot about cryptography as a whole and this algorithm in particular while working on it.